JamesHBickerton/DevNotes/Notes/html.md

 <<<<<<< Updated upstream
 =======

-<'img'> tag is a self closing tag and usually require a source and alternate comment.
+<b><'img'></b> tag is a self closing tag and usually require a source and alternate comment.
 For example:

 <'img src="link-of-photo" alt="picture-of-dog"'>